-- Your audio experience will benefit from using a headphone and microphone setup.
-Using the external speakers and microphone on your device, particularly on desktop computers, and degrade the audio for you and for all other participants.
+- Your audio experience may benefit from using a headphone and microphone setup.
+Using the external speakers and microphone on your device, particularly on desktop computers, may degrade the audio for you and for all other participants.

 - All participants (apart from the meeting hosts) will be muted automatically upon joining the meeting.
 This is to prevent audio problems such as background noise, feedback, echo, and so on (which can occur even when headsets are used).

-- You will be able to unmute yourself with the bottom-left button which initially says Join Audio, and thereafter toggles between Unmute and Mute.
+- You will be able to unmute yourself if you want to speak, with the button which toggles between Unmute and Mute.

-- Please wait to be invited to speak, and keep yourself muted unless you are speaking.
+- During presentations, please wait to be invited to speak, and keep yourself muted unless you are speaking.

-- You can vary what you see by switching between Speaker view (in which the speaker is speaker is prominent), and Gallery view (in which you see a grid of all participants).
+- You can vary how you see the meeting by switching between Speaker view (in which the speaker is prominent), and Gallery view (in which you see a grid of all participants).
 Speaker view is recommended during a presentation.
-Switch between them with the view toggle at the top right, or by swiping left and right.
+Switch between them at will.

 - You can vary what others see of you by turning your video on or off.
 You may prefer to keep your video on when there’s chat going on, but turn it off during a presentation (and doing so may improve the call experience for all, as it saves on bandwidth).
-Switch between on and off with the video icon at the bottom left.
+Switch between on and off at will.

 - Zoom has a Chat feature which lets each participant chat with any other individual, or with the whole meeting.
-Access this from the Chat icon at the bottom.
-Alongside the To: selector is a dropdown that lets you choose who to chat with.
+Access this from the Chat icon.

-- Chat request for help with technical issues should be sent to the meeting Host, and we’ll try to help.
+- Chat requests for help with technical issues should be sent to the meeting Host, and we’ll try to help.

-- Chat will be used as the way of raising questions of presenters, and questions should be sent to the Co-host chairing the meeting.
+- Chat may be used as the way of raising questions of presenters, and questions should be sent to the Co-host chairing the meeting.